Djaytan/bukkit-slf4j/README.md

 output when plugin is running.
 Finally, the previously mentioned method is not available with Spigot.

-This solution goes beyond by overcoming all these limitations.
+This solution goes beyond by overcoming all these limitations with a simple approach.

 ## How to use